smeehan12/standalone-recast-tutorial/_episodes/03-docker-intro.md

 ## Volume Mounting

-What is more common and arguably more useful is to [mount volumes][docker-docs-volumes] to containers with the `-v` flag.
+You can make files and directories accessible to the container by [mounting them as volumes](https://docs.docker.com/storage/volumes/) to the container with the `-v` flag.
 This allows for direct access to the host file system inside of the container and for container processes to write directly to the host file system.